-\section{Preliminary on Lagrangian correspondence.}
+\section{Preliminary on Lagrangian correspondence}

-The review of filtered $A_{\infty}$ category and a construction of filtered $A_{\infty}$ category associated to a symplectic manifold is completed in the previous sections.
-In this section, we start studying Lagrangian correspondences and filtered $A_{\infty}$ functors, which is the main subject of this paper.
+The review of the theory of filtered $A_{\infty}$ categories and the construction of the filtered $A_{\infty}$ category associated to a symplectic manifold is completed in the previous sections.
+In this section, we start studying the relationship between Lagrangian correspondences and filtered $A_{\infty}$ functors, which is the main subject of this paper.
 This section is rather formal.
-We set up certain notations which we will use in later sections.
+We introduce certain notations which we will use in later sections.